-Blood/Tissue Sample: (circle) S L R O B N .
-Blood samples are typically collected from every turtle.
-For first captures these include serum, stable isotope, and genetic samples.
-Only serum and stable isotope samples are taken from recaptures if a genetic sample has been obtained previously.
-The existence of a previous genetic sample should be checked on the electronic Tag/Sample List on board the research vessel by the assistant recorder before blood samples are taken from recaptures.
-A record of the blood samples collected is made by circling the appropriate letter on the data sheet: S for serum sample, L for genetics sample in lysis buffer, R for red blood cells saved for stable isotope analysis.
-If a genetic sample is needed but no blood is obtained, a skin biopsy in taken instead (see skin biopsy protocol on p.17 and this is indicated by circling the B. O (other) is circled if some other kind of sample is taken.
+BLOOD/TISSUE SAMPLES COLLECTED: P L R B O N. Blood samples are typically collected from every turtle.
+For first captures these include plasma, stable isotope, and genetic samples.
+Only plasma and stable isotope samples are taken from recaptures.
+The existence of a previous genetic sample should be checked on the Comprehensive Tag List on board the research vessel by the assistant recorder before blood samples are taken from recaptures.
+A record of the blood samples collected is made by circling the appropriate letter on the data sheet: P for plasma sample, L for genetics sample in lysis buffer, R for red blood cells saved for stable isotope analysis.
+If a genetic sample is needed but no blood is obtained, a skin biopsy in taken instead (see skin biopsy protocol on p.20) and this is indicated by circling the B. O (other) is circled if some other kind of sample is taken.
 If no samples are taken, the N is circled.
-A complete blood sampling protocol is found on pages 15 - 19.
+A complete blood sampling protocol is found on page 16.
 If only one sample is taken, the single appropriate letter is circled.
 If multiple samples are taken, they are all indicated.
 This line is never left blank.

-Release Date: The complete date is written out in the form: day month year with the month spelled out (e.g., 16 August 2016).
+RELEASE DATE.
+The complete date is written out in the form: day month year with the month spelled out (e.g., 16 August 2016).
 It is always the date on which the animal was released even if the animal was tagged or the data were recorded on a previous date.

-Release Location: The name of the release location, like the name of the capture location, should come from the standardized list of site names.
+RELEASE LOCATION.
+The name of the release location, like the name of the capture location, should come from the standardized list of site names.
 If we add any new release locations, they should be added to the list of site names.

-GPS (release): The "Set Data Sheet" to be completed by the catch boat driver will have both a capture GPS location and a release GPS location.
+GPS (RELEASE) READING.
+The "Set Data Sheet" to be completed by the catch boat driver will have both a capture GPS location and a release GPS location.
 In many cases, the release GPS is taken from the deck of the research vessel while it is still at the position where turtles are turned loose.
 If, for some reason, turtles are released elsewhere, a new GPS reading should be taken, preferably with the project's GPS unit, and recorded on the Set Data Sheet

-Capture Remarks: Other notable observations are recorded here.
-The presence of old tag holes is confirmed.
-Damaged or missing flippers are recorded as is any damage to shell or tail that can affect measurements.
-Any major injuries to shell can be noted here.
+CAPTURE REMARKS.
+Miscellaneous observations are recorded here.
+Any notable injuries (such as shark bites or missing flippers) can be noted here.
 If the observation is a tag return, all details are entered here about the person reporting the information (name, address, phone number), date of report, habitat type, circumstances of capture, final disposition of turtle (i.e., dead /released alive, etc.).
-Minor, miscellaneous comments are discouraged as there is not a simple way to recover these from the data base.